 Bullying of any kind is not to be tolerated; general advice is given to all boys during assemblies and PSHE lessons.
-If you feel that you are being bullied you should see an appropriate teacher, usually your House Tutor.
+If you feel that you are being bullied you should see an appropriate teacher, usually your Form Tutor.
 If you think that another boy is being bullied, it is your duty to report the matter to a teacher.

 Only sixth formers are allowed out of school at lunch time.

 Boys should not eat or drink above the ground floor.